Israeli–Palestinian conflict: 1973 Yom Kippur War

+1982 Lebanon War

+During the Lebanese Civil War, Palestinian militants continued to launch attacks against Israel while also battling opponents within Lebanon.
+In 1978, the Coastal Road massacre led to the Israeli full-scale invasion known as Operation Litani.
+This operation sought to dislodge the PLO from Lebanon while expanding the area under the control of the Israeli allied Christian militias in southern Lebanon.
+The operation succeeded in leaving a large portion of the south in control of the Israeli proxy which would eventually form the South Lebanon Army.
+Under United States pressure, Israeli forces would eventually withdraw from Lebanon.

+In 1982, Israel, having secured its southern border with Egypt, sought to resolve the Palestinian issue by attempting to dismantle the military and political power of the PLO in Lebanon.
+The goal was to establish a friendly regime in Lebanon and continue its policy of settlement and annexation in occupied Palestine.
+The PLO had observed the latest ceasefire with Israel and shown a preference for negotiations over military operations.
+As a result, Israel sought to remove the PLO as a potential negotiating partner.
+Most Palestinian militants were defeated within several weeks, Beirut was captured, and the PLO headquarters were evacuated to Tunisia in June by Yasser Arafat's decision.

+First Intifada (1987–1993)

-The first Palestinian uprising began in 1987 as a response to escalating attacks and the endless occupation.
-By the early 1990s, international efforts to settle the conflict had begun, in light of the success of the Egyptian–Israeli peace treaty of 1982.
-Eventually, the Israeli–Palestinian peace process led to the Oslo Accords of 1993, allowing the PLO to relocate from Tunisia and take ground in the West Bank and Gaza Strip, establishing the Palestinian National Authority.
-The peace process also had significant opposition among radical Islamic elements of Palestinian society, such as Hamas and Palestinian Islamic Jihad, who immediately initiated a campaign of attacks targeting Israelis.
-Following hundreds of casualties and a wave of radical anti-government propaganda, Israeli Prime Minister Rabin was assassinated by an Israeli fanatic who objected to the peace initiative.
-This struck a serious blow to the peace process, from which the newly elected government of Israel in 1996 backed off.
+The first Palestinian uprising began in 1987 as a response to Israel's military occupation, escalating attacks on Palestinians, and policies of settlement building and collective punishment.
+The uprising largely consisted of nonviolent acts of civil disobedience and protest, and was largely led by grassroots popular, youth, and women's committees.
+By the early 1990s, the conflict, termed the First Intifada, was the focus of international settlement efforts, in part motivated by the success of the Egyptian–Israeli peace treaty of 1982.
+Eventually the Israeli–Palestinian peace process led to the Oslo Accords of 1993, allowing the PLO to relocate from Tunisia and take ground in the West Bank and Gaza Strip, establishing the Palestinian National Authority.
+The peace process also had significant opposition among elements of Palestinian society, such as Hamas and Palestinian Islamic Jihad, who immediately initiated a campaign of attacks targeting Israelis.
+Following hundreds of casualties and a wave of anti-government propaganda, Israeli Prime Minister Rabin was assassinated by an Israeli far-right extremist who objected to the peace initiative.
+This struck a serious blow to the peace process, which in 1996 led to the newly elected government of Israel backing off from the process, to some degree.